Time for coffee and tea

-• Black tea and cancer prevention
+Green tea and prostate cancer

 Tea is known to have many health benefits and much research has linked the consumption of both black and green teas with the prevention and combat of many forms of cancer.
 There are three main types of tea that are consumed, these being green tea, black tea and Oolong tea.
 The differences in manufacturing processes of these teas mean that they contain different types of the polyphenols responsible for teas antioxidant activities.